 Namesake: Evan Bergwall, Sr.

-He was hesitant, but acting from a desire to serve and strengthen Taylor and a devotion to his alma mater, he accepted the role.
-The reluctant leader’s obedience to the call to servant leadership led to returned stability, reduced debt, and restored relationships.
+He was hesitant, but acting from a desire to serve and strengthen Taylor and out of devotion to his alma mater, he accepted the role.
+The reluctant leader’s obedience to the call to servant leadership led to returned stability, reduced debt and restored relationships.

-Bergwall was highly respected and a brilliant intellectual, having graduated first in his class at both Taylor and Yale.
+Bergwall was a highly respected and brilliant intellectual, having graduated first in his class at both Taylor and Yale.
 He also studied at Oxford University, Emory University, and New York University.
-After leaving the Taylor presidency, Bergwall continued to serve in leadership roles: he was a Methodist circuit preacher; district superintendent; hospital chaplain; founded an Indiana children’s home; and served in the mission field in Haiti and Zaire, Africa.
+After leaving the Taylor presidency, Bergwall continued to serve in leadership roles: he was a Methodist circuit preacher, district superintendent and hospital chaplain; he founded an Indiana children’s home and served in the mission field in Haiti and Zaire, Africa.